Email (preferred contact method)

 I am also interested in sociolinguistic variation, or the ways in which speakers manipulate the possibilities allowed by their languages to create style and register.
 This interest led to my involvement in the LiCORICE project, investigating the ways in which speakers express and deploy claims to authority and align with or against interlocutors.
 My dissertation (available online) explored how competence grammar can accommodate the relationship between non-categorical constraints on sociolinguistic variation and social meaning.

 As for the interaction between linguistics and computational linguistics, I'm interested in both how linguistic knowledge can be deployed to improve the performance of NLP systems and how computational methods can serve the purposes of linguistic analysis.
 I am the LSA's delegate to the ACL and maintain the Cyberling blog.
+My 2013 book Linguistic Fundamentals for Natural Language Processing: 100 Essentials from Morphology and Syntax aims to present linguistic concepts in an manner accessible to NLP practitioners.

 I have a been a member of the faculty at the University of Washington since 2003.
 I am currently an Associate Professor in the Department of Linguistics, an Adjunct Associate Professor in the Department of Computer Science and Engineering, the faculty director of the CLMS program, and the director of the Computational Linguistics Laboratory.
 Prior to coming to UW, I held temporary positions at Stanford University and UC Berkeley, and worked in industry at YY Technologies.
 I received my PhD from the Linguistics Department at Stanford University, where I joined the HPSG and LinGO projects at CSLI.
 My AB (also in Linguistics) is from UC Berkeley, and I've also studied at Tohoku University in Sendai, Japan.
+My Erdös number is 4.

 - Steve Moran 2012 Phonetics Information Base and Lexicon